m8pple/arch2-2019-cw/reflection.md

 and/or highlight specific commits (e.g. by hash) in order to show changes.

-For example, these is quite generic and doesn't tell us anything:
+For example, these are quite generic and don't tell us anything:

 > I learnt how to use classes more effectively.

 > I hadn't used the command line much before, and now have got used to it.

-Whereas these are more specific (don't use these as a template, you have to word):
+Whereas these are more specific (don't use these as a template, you have to use your own words):

 > Originally I wasn't sure how to map part A of the simulator into
 > structs, so I originally thought about mapping each B to an